The PTARMIGAN LAND GROUP

 We do not maintain a company car fleet and encourage staff to travel following the active travel hierarchy (walk/cycle), using public transport where necessary and cars as a last resort.
 Many of the team who do have to drive regularly on business have chosen to purchase electric or hybrid personal vehicles for these journeys.
 Journeys are planned in advance wherever possible in order to ensure the most efficient and sustainable route is taken.

-By embracing agile working practices, our teams can minimize their need to make unnecessary journeys.
+By embracing agile working practices, our teams can minimise their need to make unnecessary journeys.

 We are actively seeking Planet Mark accreditation to benchmark what we’re doing and gain ideas for how to be even more sustainable.